rakshitsharma3103/ChatBuzz--ChatApp/README.md

 Some Features of the webapp:

-🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
+🌟 Tech stack: MERN + Socket.io + TailwindCSS
 🎃 Authentication && Authorization with JWT
 **Real-time messaging with Socket.io
 **Online user status (Socket.io and React Context) **Global state management with Zustand
-**Error handling both on the server and on the client
+**Error handling both on the server and on the client.

 Deployment Link of Live Project :